rust-console/gba/README.md

 coverage of all the parts of the GBA.
 Until that's done, unfortunately the book will be in a rather messy state.

+## What's Missing

+The following major GBA features are still missing from the crate:

+* Affine Graphics
+* Interrupt Handling
+* Serial Communication

 ## First Time Setup

 Writing a Rust program for the GBA requires a fair amount of special setup.
 All